1. Identity proof of Applicant- PAN is mandatory for Indian Residents and Passport is mandatory

 4) Address of the registered office with pin code.

-5) Email id and contact details of the proposed directors and company for MCA Acknowledgements.
+5) Email id and contact details of the proposed directors and company for MCA

 6) NOC from the sole proprietor/ partners/other associates/ existing company